 Description: Carrots are a source of vitamin A, an antioxidant that may reduce your risk of heart disease and certain cancers.
-The vitamin A in carrots helps maintain eye health.
+The vitamin A in carrots protects eye health.
 Carrots also provide potassium, vitamin K and fiber.
-Potassium helps maintain healthy blood pressure, vitamin K helps build and maintain strong bones, and fiber helps control cholesterol and keeps you regular.
+Potassium helps maintain healthy blood pressure, vitamin K helps build and maintain strong bones, and fiber helps control cholesterol and keeps bowel movements regular.

 Vitamins: Vitamin A, Vitamin K, Fiber, Potassium

 Selection: Choose carrots with a deep orange color that are firm and without splits

 Storing: Carrots in the refrigerator in a plastic bag, where they will keep up to 2 to 3 weeks.
 If tops are still attached, twist or cut them off before storing.

 Preparation: Scrub carrots with a vegetable brush under running water.
 Cut off the top end of the carrot.
 Peel, if desired.

 Serving: Enjoy raw carrots in a variety of shapes including angle cut, coins, match sticks or shredded.
 Add grated carrots to a variety of things like slaw, salads, muffins, cake, soft cookies, sweet bread batters, meat loaf, meatballs or spaghetti sauce.
 Add carrot chunks to stews, soups or pot roasts.
 Stir-fry match-stick cut carrots or steam with green beans.
 After cooking, add a little margarine and ginger, cinnamon, curry powder, a drizzle of honey, orange juice concentrate or a splash of lemon juice.
 Add grated carrots to muffins, cakes, soft cookies or sweet bread batters.